The Australian plague locust landholder control strategies for NSW

 Control campaign organisation

-Staff from LHPAs provide advice to landholders on all aspects of locust control.
-Local staff also monitor and report outbreaks; organise landholder control of bands and adults; distribute insecticides and control infestations on travelling stock reserves (TSRs).
-The Rural Lands Protection Act 1998 assigns LHPAs the responsibility to ensure that landholders continually suppress and control plague locusts.
-LHPAs also assist NSW Department of Primary Industries (NSW DPI) in organising aerial control activities.
+Staff from Local Land Services provide advice to landholders on all aspects of locust control.
+Local staff also monitor and report outbreaks; organise landholder control of bands and adults; distribute insecticides and control infestations on travelling stock reserves.
+The Local Land Services Act 2013 assigns Local Land Services the responsibility of ensuring landholders continually suppress and control plague locusts.
+Local Land Services also assist NSW Department of Primary Industries in organising aerial control activities.

-The Department coordinates State-wide locust control programs when control extends beyond the capabilities of local landholders and LHPAs.
+DPI coordinates state-wide locust control programs when control extends beyond the capabilities of local landholders and Local Land Services regions.

 Australian Plague Locust Commission (APLC)

 The APLC only conducts aerial control campaigns in eastern Australia (generally west of the Great Dividing Range) against locust infestations which have the potential to significantly threaten rural industries in other States.
 The APLC also monitors populations, predicts outbreaks, and conducts research into locust biology and control.

 Ground control of bands and aerial control of swarms.
 The most important part of an effective control campaign involves landholders controlling banding nymphs using ground control techniques.
 If control becomes beyond the capacity of the landholder, Local Land Services may arrange for ground control contractors to assist.
 When all ground control options have been exhausted, aerial spraying may be considered.